Sunday, December 20, 2020

 The distant place that lies within.

-The expression, “Home is where the heart is,” suggests that our home is located in union with another.
-The problem with that understanding is our sense of home is then wedded to the other’s wellbeing.
-So long as that union is well, our sense of wellbeing is likewise well.
+The expression, “Home is where the heart is,” suggests that our home is in union with another.
+The problem with that understanding is our sense of home is then wedded to the other’s well-being.
+So long as that union is well, our well-being will be good.
 However, the opposite is also true.
-Tying yourself to another can be a dangerous matter, especially when the other jeopardizes our sense of stability and wholeness.
+Tying yourself to another can be dangerous, especially when the other jeopardizes our sense of stability and wholeness.

-Another perspective is more favorably secure: The perspective that home lies within, right where your spiritual heart exists.
+Another perspective is more favorably secure: the perspective that home lies within, right where your spiritual heart exists.
 The first view can be problematic, but so too can the latter.
 It all depends on how we understand and experience ourselves.
 If our view is one of self-love, that is one thing.
-If our view is one of self-hatred, that is even more dangerous than the first.
-In either case, wherever we go, our-self goes with us.
+If our view is self-hatred, that is even more dangerous than the first.
+In either case, wherever we go, we go with ourselves.

-Both self-love or self-hatred can, and do, vary according to changing circumstances—everything, of a mortal nature, is constantly changing, and there is no way anyone can stop that flow of mortal change.
-Consequently, to get to the root of the matter, it is necessary to look beyond mortality.
+Both self-love and self-hatred can and do vary according to changing circumstances—everything of a mortal nature is constantly changing, and no one can stop that flow of mortal change.
+Consequently, it is necessary to look beyond mortality to get to the root of the matter.

-“We are not human beings having a spiritual experience; we are spiritual beings having a human experience.”Pierre Teilhard de Chardin, the French philosopher, paleontologist, and Jesuit priest who thought deeply on the meaning of our existence and relationship with the Divine.
+“We are not human beings having a spiritual experience; we are spiritual beings having a human experience.”—Pierre Teilhard de Chardin, the French philosopher, paleontologist, and Jesuit priest who thought deeply about the meaning of our existence and relationship with the Divine.
 Chardin held this unorthodox view that within our mortal shell was our true home.
-To accept this perspective changes how we understand ourselves (and others) from a constantly changing mortal being that ends in death to that of a never-changing immortal being that never ends.
+Accepting this perspective changes how we understand ourselves (and others) from a constantly evolving mortal being that ends in death to a never-changing immortal being that never ends.

 The third source comes from one of the greatest spiritual poets, artists, and educational theorists who won the Nobel Prize for literature in 1913 (Rabindranath Tagore).
-Few in The West have ever heard of Tagore, but he shared the perspective of de Chardin and conveyed his view through many of his works, not the least is his poem Journey Home.
+Few in the West have heard of Tagore, but he shared de Chardin’s perspective and conveyed his view through many of his works, not the least of which is his poem Journey Home.

-“The time that my journey takes is long and the way of it long.
+“The time that my journey takes is long, and the way of it is long.

 It is the most distant course that comes nearest to thyself,